 Wilting away of new growths or poorly developed new growths

 Bud blast or dropping or withering of buds

-Wilting and drying up of flowers before time
+Wilting and drying up of bud spikes and flowers

 With so many problems arising due to excessive temperatures and strong light, it is imperative to protect your orchids from strong sunlight, higher-than-normal temperatures and the dust that arises from the hot and dry breeze.
 You could achieve this in the following ways:

 1. Remove your orchids from direct sunlight